Busiwa24/Ruby-Blog-App/README.md

 - Run `rails db:seed` to populate the database with the data in the [seed](./db/seeds.rb) file.

-- Run `rails s` and go to http:localhost:3000 to view the app.
+- Run `rails s` and go to r to view the app.

 ## Built With